A Tribute To My Dad

 My dad loved gardening and all things horticulture…

-who tills his land will have plenty of bread, But he who follows frivolity will
+He who tills his land will have plenty of bread, But he who follows frivolity will have poverty enough!

 Every Sunday Dad and mom would walk around the yard and admire the beauty of the bushes, the trees, the flowers, the fruit trees, and the garden.
 My dad adored God’s creation and loved to make things grow.